-Debenhams will be the key anchor store of Friars Walk while Next and Top Shop are also to take units and return to the city centre.
+Debenhams will be the key anchor store of Friars Walk while Next, Top Shop, New Look and H&M are also to take units and return to the city centre.

-Popular restaurants Nando’s, Chiquitos, Prezzo, Frankie and Benny’s and Cosmo have also signed up.
+Popular restaurants Nando’s, Chiquitos, Prezzo, Frankie and Benny’s, Cosmo and Gourmet Burger Kitchen have also signed up.

 And the city centre will once again have a cinema with the opening of Cineworld.